Genetics: Natural selection and evolution

 Mutations alter an organism's genotype and occasionally this causes different phenotypes to appear.
 Most mutations have little effect on an organism's phenotype, health, or reproductive fitness.
 Mutations that do have an effect are usually detrimental, but occasionally some can be beneficial.
 Studies in the fly Drosophila melanogaster suggest that if a mutation changes a protein produced by a gene, about 70 percent of these mutations are harmful with the remainder being either neutral or weakly beneficial.

 Population genetics studies the distribution of genetic differences within populations and how these distributions change over time.
 Changes in the frequency of an allele in a population are mainly influenced by natural selection, where a given allele provides a selective or reproductive advantage to the organism, as well as other factors such as mutation, genetic drift, genetic hitchhiking, artificial selection and migration.

 Over many generations, the genomes of organisms can change significantly, resulting in evolution.
 In the process called adaptation, selection for beneficial mutations can cause a species to evolve into forms better able to survive in their environment.
 New species are formed through the process of speciation, often caused by geographical separations that prevent populations from exchanging genes with each other.

 By comparing the homology between different species' genomes, it is possible to calculate the evolutionary distance between them and when they may have diverged.
 Genetic comparisons are generally considered a more accurate method of characterizing the relatedness between species than the comparison of phenotypic characteristics.
 The evolutionary distances between species can be used to form evolutionary trees; these trees represent the common descent and divergence of species over time, although they do not show the transfer of genetic material between unrelated species (known as horizontal gene transfer and most common in bacteria).

+Research and technology

 Model organisms

 Although geneticists originally studied inheritance in a wide variety of organisms, the range of species studied has narrowed.
 One reason is that when significant research already exists for a given organism, new researchers are more likely to choose it for further study, and so eventually a few model organisms became the basis for most genetics research.
 Common research topics in model organism genetics include the study of gene regulation and the involvement of genes in development and cancer.
 Organisms were chosen, in part, for convenience—short generation times and easy genetic manipulation made some organisms popular genetics research tools.
 Widely used model organisms include the gut bacterium Escherichia coli, the plant Arabidopsis thaliana, baker's yeast (Saccharomyces cerevisiae), the nematode Caenorhabditis elegans, the common fruit fly (Drosophila melanogaster), the zebrafish (Danio rerio), and the common house mouse (Mus musculus).